-Navigation is again another key difference parameter between landing page and home page.
+Navigation is again another key difference parameter between a landing page and the home page.

-Landing page doesn’t allow navigation to other pages of your website.
-The page is driven by one sole motto: convert visitor into customer.
-We have already given the example of what might happen if you put links of social media pages on top of landing page.
+The landing page doesn’t allow navigation to other pages of your website.
+The page is driven by one sole motto: convert visitors into customers.
+We have already given an example of what might happen if you put links to social media pages on top of the landing page.
 The main idea here is to keep visitors focused on your particular product on the landing page.
 If you offer them the possibility to check out other links, they might forget to come back to the product after all.

 The content type singlehandedly differentiates a landing page from a home page of a website.

-The job of your home page is to provide general overview of your business.
-Naturally, the page will be loaded with diverse range of contents.
-There will be menu bar, search bar, information about the company, its industry as well as the services or products it offers.
+The job of your home page is to provide a general overview of your business.
+Naturally, the page will be loaded with a diverse range of content.
+There will be a menu bar, a search bar, and information about the company, its industry as well as the services or products it offers.
 There could be a small section on “Why to Choose Us?”.
 Some home pages also feature customer testimonials.
-Then, of course, your home page would feature contact details, a sneak peek on “About Us” section and social media buttons.
+Then, of course, your home page would feature contact details, sneak peeks on the “About Us” section and social media buttons.

-It’s all because home page page gets organic traffic and visitors there don’t usually come with one “specific” purpose.
-Most of them happen to land on your home page just to check out about your business while browsing the web.
+It’s all because the home page gets organic traffic and visitors there don’t usually come with one “specific” purpose.
+Most of them happen to land on your home page just to check out your business while browsing the web.

-The motto of landing page is “cut the chase bro” and “come to the point”.
+The motto of a landing page is “cut the chase bro” and “come to the point”.

 The page doesn’t cater to random organic traffic that a home page receives.
 The traffic that is redirected to your landing page has seen your ad and now is solely interested to know about and possibly buy the product featured.
 Naturally, the content of your landing page should contain information specifically pertaining to that product.